amason13/shortdeck/README.md

 Deuces was originally written by [Will Drevo](http://willdrevo.com/) for the MIT Pokerbots Competition.
 It is lightweight and fast.
 All lookups are done with bit arithmetic and dictionary lookups.
 That said, Deuces won't beat a C implemenation (~250k eval/s) but it is useful for situations where Python is required or where bots are allocated reasonable thinking time (human time scale).

 Deuces handles 5, 6, and 7 card hand lookups.
-The 6 and 7 card lookups are done by combinatorially evaluating the 5 card choices, but later releases may have dedicated and faster algorithms for these.
+The 6 and 7 card lookups are done by combinatorially evaluating the 5 card choices.

-I also have lookup tables for 2 card rollouts, which is particularly handy in evaluating Texas Hold'em preflop pot equity, but they are forthcoming as well.

 ## Usage